For content related to the new Ontario Civics, History and Social Studies courses, click the tab under Educational Materials at the top left.

 A tool to help build inclusion, understanding and community in your classroom or school.
-Recommended for Intermediate and Senior High School Health, Career Education, Character Education, Guidance, Social Studies, Civics, Citizenship.
+Recommended for Intermediate and Senior High School Health, Career Education, Character Education, Leadership and Social Studies.

-“The resource approaches the topic of inclusiveness by providing students with an experiential awareness of the common ground that exists among all people.”
-(CSC pan-Canadian evaluation.
-Read the entire evaluation.)
+“The resource approaches the topic of inclusiveness by providing students with an experiential awareness of the common ground that exists among all people.” (from the CSC recommendation)

 The kit includes an art or journaling activity.
 Download additional illustrations for students who would like to colour the images or comment further on the individuals in the video